mojaloop/settlements-bc/docs/flows/README.md

 | `creditBalance`  | `string`   | The settlement batch account credit balance amount in minor denomination format (cents/fills) as text (`string)                                        |
 * See `ISettlementMatrixBatchAccount` at https://github.com/mojaloop/settlements-bc/blob/main/packages/public-types-lib/src/index.ts

-## 3. Assigning Settlement Batches
+## 3. Assigning Dynamic Settlement Batches
 This section describes the process of assigning a Transfer to a batch, for settlement.

 In the previous implementation, the Settlement component always assigned a Transfer to the only open settlement window at the time of settlement.